Ramengel/demo/README.md

 ## Description

-> This app allouds to create contest and add fixtures in contests
+> This app allows to create contest and add football matches in contests.
-> Then user can visit MY Telegram mini app and make prediction on the result of the fixture
+> Then user can visit MY Telegram mini app and make prediction on the result of the match.
-> in parallel, a service with a queue should work that checks the results of fixtures and calculates the results based on the predictions
 > The winner is the one who gave more accurate predictions

 ### Modules